codingwatching/MineCopy/README.md

-A Minecraft remake, if you want to learn how to play, watch YouTube.
+A Minecraft remake, I freaking hate you roller you piece of shit.